Equine conformation: Pasterns

-Conformation of the feet and base
+Feet and base

 The hooves bear all the weight of the horse.
 As each foot hits the ground, a concussive force passes through the foot up to the leg.
 The complex structure of the hoof is designed to absorb this impact, preventing injury.
 The internal hoof structure also aids circulation.
 When a horse is ridden, the weight of the rider adds to the force absorbed by the legs and feet.
 Poor conformation of the feet may lead to uneven or ineffective distribution of these impacts, in some cases increasing the risk of injury.
 Therefore, the hoof conformation is important to soundness.